About the current Local Plan

-The Statement of Community Involvement SCI sets out the standards to which the local planning authority will engage and consult the public and other stakeholders during the production of the Local Development Framework (LDF) and when dealing with planning applications.
-The draft SCI (submission draft) went out for consultation from 4 January 2006 to 15 February 2006, The SCI was approved by full council for submission to the Secretary of State in March 2006.
+The Statement of Community Involvement (SCI) sets out the standards to which the local planning authority will engage and consult the public and other stakeholders during the production of the Local Development Framework (LDF) and when dealing with planning applications.
+The SCI has also been reviewed for the preparation of the Local Plan Review 2016 to 2036.

 Sustainability Appraisal (SA) is the process of assessing the 'sustainability' of a plan under preparation.

 Last updated: 30/09/2021 11:36